 This circa 1962 picture is of me on my missionary-dad’s lap

 inomBorn of missionary parents I spent my early years in Japan.
 My father (with my steady strong mother alongside) eventually served in missionary and pastoral ministry for more than fifty years, providing a heritage of faith and devotion which I treasure to this day.
 I came to personal faith in Christ around 1975, and have been in active pastoral ministry since 1982.

 Currently I serve as Lead Pastor of Risen Hope Church in Drexel Hill, PA, where I am RHC’s primary preaching and leadership development pastor.
 RHC is a multi-ethnic congregation of 225+ people, comprised of 25-30 different ethnic roots.
 Part of my mission is to help establish a multi-ethnic congregation that will shine as a beacon of Christ’s unifying power in the cross.

-For the record, I graduated from Northeastern Bible College (The Kings College) in 1981, and have authored three books.
+For the record, I graduated from Northeastern Bible College (The Kings College.)
+I have contributed multiple articles to The Gospel Coalition, Gospel Centered Discipleship, Servants of Grace Ministries, and Rooted (a ministry for young people).
+I have also authored three books.
+My most recent is authored three books.
 My most recent is Respect the Image: Reflecting Human Worth in How We Listen and Talk, a careful and accessible book that calls people to respectful and joyful communication in all the relational spheres of life.
 I have also written two devotional books: 30/30 Hindsight: 30 Reflections on a 30-Year Headache, and Worship Worthy: Alliterative Adoration.